grisov/cars/README.md

     - **start**: the start date to filter results;
     - **end**: the end date to filter results;
   *Response*: a list of courses that meet the search criteria.

+### Examples
+In the "examples/" directory you will find examples of queries to various API endpoints using Python.

 ## Testing
 There are several possible ways for running tests.